zhyifei/docs.zh-cn/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

         Return
     End If

-    'Clear the status window.
+    ' Clear the status window.
     WorkflowStatus.Clear()

-    'Get the workflow version and display it.
+    ' Get the workflow version and display it.
-    'If the workflow is just starting then this info will not 'be available in the persistence store so do not try and retrieve it.
+    ' If the workflow is just starting then this info will not ' be available in the persistence store so do not try and retrieve it.
-    If Not WorkflowStarting Then
+    If Not workflowStarting Then
         Dim instance As WorkflowApplicationInstance = _
             WorkflowApplication.GetInstance(WorkflowInstanceId, store)

         WorkflowVersion.Text = _
             WorkflowVersionMap.GetIdentityDescription(instance.DefinitionIdentity)

-        'Unload the instance.
+        ' Unload the instance.
         instance.Abandon()
     End If
     ```